abhi-123/modal/README.md

-# modal window with Pure HTML and CSS3 with a little bit of JQUERY
+# modal window with HTML5 and CSS3 & JQUERY